MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 <!-- ====================================================================== -->
-## What is verified and what is required?
+## What is verified and what is required for a company account?

 | Type of verification | What's verified | Suggestions |
 |---|---|---|